Skip to content

 Vibes-based moats

-No 'strong network effects' without a metric trending the right way.
+We don't tell you that you have 'strong network effects' unless a real metric is trending the right way.
 Otherwise the moat is marked speculative.

 Training on your idea